AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 - Slightly prioritize products with higher profit margins without compromising relevance.
 - Highlight products that are on sale or part of special promotions.
 - Set search rules during promotion or sales periods automatically by using the date range during your promotion period.
-- Tailor search results based on individual user behavior using [intelligent ranking](rules-add.md#intelligent-ranking), such as recommended for you, most viewed and so on.
+- Tailor search results based on individual user behavior using [intelligent ranking](rules-add.md#intelligent-ranking), such as "recommended for you", "most viewed" and so on.
 To tailor user behavior, you must ensure that eventing is correctly implemented.
 For Luma users, eventing is available out-of-the-box.
 For headless or custom implementations, you must [implement eventing](events.md) based on your specific needs.

 Learn more about search rules: